Terminal at Houston airport closed amid government shutdown

 Breaking News Emails

-A terminal at Houston's George Bush International Airport was closed on Sunday amid a shortage of security workers who have gone unpaid during the partial government shutdown, officials said.
+A terminal at Houston's George Bush International Airport remained closed Monday for a second day amid a shortage of security workers who have gone unpaid during the partial government shutdown, officials said.

-In a statement, the airport attributed the closure of Terminal B to “staffing issues” related to the shutdown, which entered its 22nd day on Sunday.
-A ticketing counter and Transportation Security Administration checkpoint were closed at 3:30 p.m., the statement said.
+The airport tweeted that the closing of Terminal B's security checkpoint and ticketing counter is attributed to “staffing issues” related to the shutdown, which entered its 24th day on Monday.
+Flights were still operating out of Terminal B, but passengers were directed to checkpoints and ticketing counters in other terminals.

-“Advice to always get to @iah 2 hours before your flight is especially important today,” Houston Mayor Sylvester Turner tweeted.
+“Advice to always get to @iah 2 hours before your flight is especially important today,” Houston Mayor Sylvester Turner tweeted Sunday.
 “Shortage of TSA workers, unpaid during the US gov’t shutdown, is causing this change.”

-It wasn’t immediately clear when the terminal would reopen.
-The airport statement said passengers were being directed to other ticket counters and checkpoints.
+It wasn’t immediately clear when the terminal would reopen at Houston's airport, which is ranked among the top 20 in the world for its number of take-offs and landings, according to a 2018 report by the Airports Council International, a trade group.

 A TSA spokeswoman did not immediately respond to a request for comment.
 An automated email reply referenced a “lapse in federal funding” and said messages would only be returned “after appropriations are enacted.”

+Passengers were affected Monday at another major airport, Washington Dulles International, where a checkpoint was closed and screening operations were consolidated after TSA officials said there was a significant number of workers who called out.
+But officials said it was due to the nearly foot of snow that had already fallen in the D.C. area.

-A note posted on the agency’s website said TSA experienced a national rate of 7.7 percent unscheduled absences on Sunday morning, compared with 3.2 percent one year ago.
+As of Sunday morning, a note posted on the agency’s website said TSA experienced a national rate of 7.7 percent unscheduled absences, compared with 3.2 percent one year earlier.

 Despite those shortages, a department spokesman tweeted Sunday that “security standards remain uncompromised at our nation’s airports.”